-In Spain, they say 1 out of 100 paellas are made with saffron… because of it’s price, instead they use paprika, coloring powder or the paste of dried capsicums (ñora, choricero and piquillo).
-Those four dried peppers are the base to the famous paprika (pimentón), the ñora and choricero are sweet and quite similar in taste, the Mediterranean coast uses more theñora, which is rounder, while the west uses the choricero, a long and sweet pepper.
-The Piquillo is a mildly spicy one, and the guindilla is the spicy one which gives the spicy touch to some types of paprika.
+In Spain, they say 1 out of 100 paellas is made with saffron… because of its price.
+They often use paprika, colouring powder, turmeric or the paste of dried capsicums (Ñora, Choricero and Piquillo).
+Those four dried peppers are the base of the famous paprika (pimentón).
+The Ñora and Choricero peppers are sweet and quite similar in taste.
+The Mediterranean coast uses more the Ñora, which is rounder, while the West of Spain uses the Choricero, a more prolonged pepper.
+The Piquillo is mildly spicy, and the Guindilla is the spiciest one, giving a hot kick to some paprikas.

 Ingredients